 As you can probably see by now Moringa is a very powerful plant.
 It has many uses and more are being discovered every year.
 But would Moringa make a good addition to your preps?
 What do you think?

-In his work entitled The Lost Book Of Remedies, prepper and survivalist Claude Davis describes in more than 300-pages our forefather’s most powerful medicinal plants and step-by-step instructions on how to turn them into powerful remedies.
+In her work entitled The Forgotten Power of Plants, Dr. Nicole Apelian describes in more than 300-pages the most powerful medicinal plants and step-by-step instructions on how to turn them into powerful remedies.

-Check out the off-grid recipe section of Davis’ book that will give you the best natural alternatives to every pill in your medicine cabinet.
+Check out the off-grid recipe section that will give you the best natural alternatives to every pill in your medicine cabinet.